ritchieng/deep-learning-wizard/docs/deep_learning/production_pytorch/speed_optimization_basics_numba.md

 - Hence, we would like to maximize the use of numba in our code where possible where there are loops/numpy

 ## Numba CPU: nopython
-- For a basic numba application, we can cecorate python function thus allowing it to run without python interpreter
+- For a basic numba application, we can decorate python function thus allowing it to run without python interpreter
 - Essentially, it will compile the function with specific arguments once into machine code, then uses the cache subsequently

 ### With Numba: no python